TristanNichols/Tech-Academy-Work/SQL/JoesToProsStuff/readme.md

-All work here was done through the JoesToPros program, and not my creations.
+All work here was done by me through the JoesToPros program, and not my original creations.